 From children’s rides with fairies, trolls and giant insects to play areas, soft-play and splash pads that would keep a child entertained all day.
 Not to mention the incredible virtual reality (VR) technology that is now in use on some of the rides.
 Whilst riding on a relatively tame roller coaster, your experience is dramatically enhanced through the use of a VR headset.
 The story on screen is perfectly synced to the roller coaster, so every twist and turn becomes part of the unfolding drama.

-If this all sounds like a bit too much excitement, there are plenty of opportunities to relax – in an Irish pub, beside a man-made beach or on the banks of a boating lake.
-There are numerous restaurants and cafés with reasonably priced food, as well as picnic areas if you’d rather bring your own.
-There are also shows throughout the day and evening – everything from 4D cinema to dance to parades to light shows to high diving is available to watch.
+If this all sounds like a bit too much excitement, there are plenty of opportunities to relax.
+In an Irish pub, beside a man-made beach or on the banks of a boating lake.
+There are numerous restaurants and cafés with reasonably priced food and picnic areas if you’d rather bring your own.
+There are also shows throughout the day and evening.
+Everything from 4D cinema to dance to parades to light shows to high diving is available to watch.

 The Camp Resort is equally stunning, offering both glamping and camping options.
 It has its own restaurants and barbecue areas and is located right next to a swimming lake.
 I can’t think of anything better than a morning dip in here before heading to the park.